sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="getchildaccountcreationstatus"></a>
 # **GetChildAccountCreationStatus**
-> GetChildAccountCreationStatus GetChildAccountCreationStatus (string childAuthKey)
+> GetChildAccountCreationStatus GetChildAccountCreationStatus (string childIdentifier)

-Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the identifier supplied

 ### Example
 ```csharp